Skip to main content

 Rule 1501:9-9-05 | Producing operations.

 Rule 1501:9-9-05 of the Administrative Code with the exception of paragraphs (A)(10) and (D) of rule 1501:9-9-05 of the Administrative Code applies to all wells completed after the effective date of this chapter.
 Paragraph (E) of rule 1501:9-9-05 of the Administrative Code applies to all urbanized area wells where the permit was issued after the effective date of rule 1501:9-9-05 of the Administrative Code with the exception where the chief finds it necessary for protection of public health or safety or to prevent damage to natural resources, as provided by section 1509.23 of the Revised Code, the chief may apply any portion of paragraph (E) of rule 1501:9-9-05 of the Administrative Code to any well in an urbanized area.
-If additional tanks are added to a tank battery established prior to the effective date of rule 1501:9-9-05 of the Administrative Code, the placement of the new tank(s) must comply with paragraph (E) of rule 1501:9-9-05 of the Administrative Code.
+If additional tanks are added to a tank battery established prior to the effective date of rule 1501:9-9-05 of the Administrative Code, the placement of the new tank(s) has to comply with paragraph (E) of rule 1501:9-9-05 of the Administrative Code.

 (A) Surface equipment:

-(2) Oil production tanks shall be set a minimum of fifty feet from the traveled portion of a public road and a minimum of one hundred feet from existing inhabited structures and a minimum of three feet between tanks and a minimum of fifty feet from any well.
+(2) Oil production tanks will be set a minimum of fifty feet from the traveled portion of a public road and a minimum of one hundred feet from existing inhabited structures and a minimum of three feet between tanks and a minimum of fifty feet from any well.

-(3) Indirect fire heaters shall be set a minimum of fifty feet from the well and a minimum of fifty feet from oil production tanks and a minimum of one hundred feet from existing inhabited structures.
-Direct fire heaters, excluding under tank and internal tank heating, shall be a minimum of fifty feet from the well and a minimum of fifty feet from oil production tanks and a minimum of one hundred feet from existing inhabited structures and a minimum of fifty feet from mechanical separators.
+(3) Indirect fire heaters will be set a minimum of fifty feet from the well and a minimum of fifty feet from oil production tanks and a minimum of one hundred feet from existing inhabited structures.
+Direct fire heaters, excluding under tank and internal tank heating, will be a minimum of fifty feet from the well and a minimum of fifty feet from oil production tanks and a minimum of one hundred feet from existing inhabited structures and a minimum of fifty feet from mechanical separators.

 (4) Portable heaters may be closer than fifty feet to the oil production tanks providing an attendant is on hand and a chemical fire extinguisher in good working condition is provided.

-(5) Mechanical separators shall be set a minimum of fifty feet from the well, a minimum of ten feet from oil production tanks and a minimum of one hundred feet from existing inhabited structures.
+(5) Mechanical separators will be set a minimum of fifty feet from the well, a minimum of ten feet from oil production tanks and a minimum of one hundred feet from existing inhabited structures.

-(B) All gas vented to the atmosphere must be flared, with the exception of gas released by a properly functioning relief device and gas released by controlled venting for testing, blowing down and cleaning out wells.
-Flares must be a minimum of one hundred feet from the well, a minimum of one hundred feet from oil production tanks and all other surface equipment, and one hundred feet from existing inhabited structures and in a position so that any escaping oil or condensate cannot drain onto public roads or towards existing inhabited structures or other areas which could cause a safety hazard.
+(B) All gas vented to the atmosphere has to be flared, with the exception of gas released by a properly functioning relief device and gas released by controlled venting for testing, blowing down and cleaning out wells.
+Flares have to be a minimum of one hundred feet from the well, a minimum of one hundred feet from oil production tanks and all other surface equipment, and one hundred feet from existing inhabited structures and in a position so that any escaping oil or condensate cannot drain onto public roads or towards existing inhabited structures or other areas which could cause a safety hazard.

 (E) Urbanized areas: